 - Acupuncture can be equally effective as clomiphene citrate in the treatment of ovulatory dysfunction without causing any side effects.
 Studies suggest that acupuncture adjusts FSH and LH and normalize oestrogen and progesterone levels, thus regulating ovulation.

 How does it work and how much does it cost?

 We will need an initial consultation where I take your full history and get a sense of the state of your general health.
-The consultation lasts 30 mins and cost £45.
-The cost of the follow-up treatment then depends on whether you just want to take herbs or have acupuncture or do both.
+The consultation lasts 30 mins (£50).
+The cost of the follow-up treatment then depends on whether you just want to take herbs or have acupuncture or massage or all of this.